 The most efficient and fastest means of communication is the live chat.
-According to different studies, 51% of consumers say it’s important for a business to be available 24/7 for support.
-It’s been proven that fast customer support response time, including positive chat experience, will increase sales numbers.
+According to different live chat studies, 51% of consumers say it’s important for a business to be available 24/7 for support.
+It’s been proven that fast customer support response time, including a positive chat experience, will increase sales numbers.

 When we tried out the live chat system ourselves and found a super-responsive service.
 We reached out to them twice, and each time we got an immediate response.

 The answers were concise and quick.
 Mandy, the customer support rep, gave direct answers to our inquiries and provided links to find additional information on the topics.
 There were a few typos but at least the answers were custom-written instead of just copy-pasting.
 Overall, it was a good experience.

 In case you’re not interested in the abovementioned three options of customer support, Liquid Web also has a wide knowledge base.
 There you can browse through different articles, tutorials and find answers for the most common fixes.